Canine Intervertebral Disk Disease (IVDD)

 Treatment for Canine Intervertebral Disk Disease

-It’s important for pet owners to be aware of the signs and symptoms of IVDD so that they can seek prompt veterinary care if their dog is affected.
+It’s important for pet owners to be aware of the signs and symptoms of IVDD so that they can get prompt veterinary care if their dog is affected.
 Early diagnosis and treatment can help reduce the severity of their symptoms and improve the long-term prognosis for dogs with IVDD.

 Preventing Canine Intervertebral Disk Disease